-Breast Augmentation is one of the most popular surgical cosmetic procedure in the United States.
-It is an operation for women who are looking for more volume and better shape, as well as those who have had children and have lost breast volume after breast feeding.
-Board-certified San Francisco, CA cosmetic surgeon, Dr. Leonard Gray, creates gorgeous, lasting results for his patients and performs this surgery numerous times per week.
-While silicone implants are oftentimes the preferred choice by patients who visit our practice, both saline and silicone implants sti remain popular choices.
+Breast augmentation is one of the most popular surgical cosmetic procedure in the United States.
+It is an operation for women who are looking for more volume and better shape, as well as those who have had children and have lost breast volume after breastfeeding.
+San Francisco, CA board-certified cosmetic surgeon Dr. Leonard Gray creates gorgeous, lasting results for his patients and performs this surgery numerous times per week.
+While silicone implants are oftentimes the preferred choice by patients who visit our practice, both saline and silicone implants still remain popular choices.

 Silicone implants are softer and tend to look and feel more natural.
 They are more conservative and tend to look less round.
 They have less rippling and palpability and look more natural over time.
 Silicone implants have a lower deflation rate than saline implants.
 The incision is a bit larger for silicone, but it can be hidden well at the inframammary fold or areola.
 Silicone implants are more popular at Bay Area Plastic Surgery currently.
 Silicone implants come in a variety of profiles.
 In general, the flatter profiles are more conservative and the more projecting implants are perkier and less conservative.
 At the current time, there are four different types of projection: low, moderate, high-profile, and extra high-profile.